Clover Hill High School

-Clover Hill High School is a public secondary school located in Midlothian, an unincorporated community in Chesterfield County, Virginia, United States.
+Clover Hill High School is a public secondary school located in Midlothian, a suburb in Chesterfield County, Virginia.
 It is part of Chesterfield County Public Schools and is located at 13301 Kelly Green Lane.
 The school opened in 1972 and moved to its present location in 2010.

 Academics

 Clover Hill houses the Chesterfield County Mathematics and Science High School, which opened in 1994.

-Clover Hill's World Language department offers six different languages: French, German, Japanese, Spanish, Chinese, and Latin.
+Clover Hill's World Language department offers four different languages: French, German, Spanish, and Latin.

+According to U.S. News & World Report, Clover Hill ranks 4,944th in America, 97th in Virginia, 13th in the Richmond Metro Area, and 3rd of the 11 high schools in CCPS.
+38% of students participated in AP, and the graduation rate is 93%.

 Athletics

 The school's sports teams compete in the Virginia High School League's AAA Dominion District.
 The school colors are green and gold, and the school's mascot is the Cavalier.

 In 2009, Clover Hill became the first high school to win three Virginia state championships in boys' volleyball.
 They also won championships in 2001 and 2005.
 In 2013 & 2014, the competition cheerleading team took home the conference 12 championships.
 They also competed at the regional level in 2013 & 2014.